By K W Warburton, The Reluctant Spoonie

 2) Volunteer for a Charity

 Many charities offer work from home positions.
-I volunteered a social media manager for a charity which lead me to find a permanent paid position earlier this year.
+Check out this post by Life of Pippa for a full list of charities currently offering working from home opportunities here.
+I volunteered a social media manager for a charity whilst I was bedridden which lead me to find a permanent paid position earlier this year.
 I have been volunteering as a crafter for Spoonie Survival Kits for several years where I make items for their chronic illness kits (Find out more about Spoonie Survival Kits here).

 3) Start a Blog

+Blogging is a good way to practice your writing skills and a lot of companies currently have a blog associated with their business.
+Therefore, blogging experience is becoming a valuable skill to list on your CV which may help you to land a job in the future.
 You don’t have to blog about your illness.
-Your blog could be about anything that you’re interested in: cooking, crafting, parenting etc. The main thing is too have fun with it.
+Your blog could be about anything that you’re interested in: cooking, crafting, parenting and more!
+The main thing is too have fun with it.
 There are many sites that have free packages such as WordPress, Wix or Blogger.
 Find out more about setting up a free blog here.

-FutureLearn is a website that offers free courses in a variety of subjects.
+FutureLearn is a website that offers free courses in a variety of subjects and you can even get a certificate on completion of a course.
 I found out about FutureLearn when I had to complete one their courses for a voluntary position I was undertaking.
+Their courses are easy to follow and can be completed at your own pace.
 Why not use this time to learn about something you’ve always wanted?
 Browse the selection of courses here.

 Reading is a great way to pass the time.
-Borrow books from friends and family if you’ve already read all the books in your house.
-If you live in the UK, Spoonie Book Boxes will send you a box of books for free!
-Find out more about Spoonie Book Boxes here.
+Borrow books from friends and family if you’ve already read all the books in your house or find out if your local library offers home delivery.
+You can even read short fiction published in the New Yorker for free here.

 What are your favourite free things to do when you’re stuck in bed all day?